Sigma 10-20mm F3.5 vs F4.0-5.6

 The Bottom Line

-However, if you are trying to get the best lens on a limited budget then the Pentax DA 12-24mm f/4 is the ideal choice.
-The lens is sharp and fast, which makes it great for interior views.
-The negatives that the lens brings to the party, such as barrel distortion, and chromatic aberration, can be corrected if necessary with software.
+The best lens for the money is still the Sigma DG 12-24 F/4.5-5.6.
+The lens has the least barrel distortion, vignetting, chromatic aberration, and is reasonable sharp.
+If you are trying to get the best lens on a limited budget then choose either the Sigma 10-20mm F/3.5 EX DC HSM, or the Pentax DA 12-24mm F/4.
+However, if you don’t mind the variable aperture zoom, the Sigma 10-20mm F/4-5.6 EX DC J is almost as good as the other Sigma and Pentax lens.
+The Sigma 10-20mm 3.5 and the Pentax 12-24mm are sharp and fast, which makes them great for interior views.
+The negatives that the lenses bring to the party, such as barrel distortion, and chromatic aberration, can be corrected if necessary with software.